JIM RIDOLFO

 Yale and mass-digitization: creating open access policies sans cultural stakeholders?

-by ridolfo on May 10, 2011, 4 comments
+by ridolfo on May 10, 2011, no comments

 The Yale Daily Bulletin announced that “Scholars, artists and other individuals around the world will enjoy free access to online images of millions of objects housed in Yale’s museums, archives, and libraries thanks to a new ‘Open Access’ policy that the University announced today.